okta/okta.github.io/_source/_posts/2018-06-05-authentication-vanilla-js.md

 With ES6, `async/await` brings you added control over asynchronous programming by leveraging promises but in a synchronous way.
 You can use `async/await` to make your code cleaner while still maintaining non-blocking operations.

-To illustrate this, I'll briefly show you how the evolution of asynchronous programming.
+To illustrate this, I'll briefly show you the evolution of asynchronous programming.

 To start, I call two asynchronous methods: `getUser` and `getPostsByUserId`.
 Then I display the number of posts to the console.